Download PDF

 Government Size

-The top individual income and corporate tax rates are 12 percent.
-Other taxes include a value-added tax.
-The overall tax burden equals 17.3 percent of total domestic income.
-Government spending has amounted to 32.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.5 percent of GDP.
-Public debt is equivalent to 35.3 percent of GDP.
+The top individual and corporate tax rates are 12 percent.
+The tax burden equals 19.3 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 34.4 percent and –3.1 percent of GDP.
+Public debt equals 33.1 percent of GDP.

 Regulatory Efficiency